gwoongs/gwoongs/README.md

-- 👋 Hi, I’m @gwoongs leader of Squad S
+- 👋 Hi, I’m @gwoongs AI researcher of SquareOne Tech chp.
 - 👀 I’m interested in deep learning(nlp, audio, multi-modal generative model)
-- 💞️ I’m looking to collaborate on SqaureOne
 - 📫 How to reach me zxwould4545@gmail.com
-- ⚡ Fun fact: He kept it out before he was completely taken over by hair loss.

 <!---
 gwoongs/gwoongs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.